GiovanniCornejo/MediVision-OmniMedVQA/reports/draft_reports/part1_litreview.md

 Addressing these gaps is an active research area.
 For example, retrieval-augmented models like MMed-RAG incorporate external knowledge to reduce hallucination [@Xia2025_MMedRAG].
 Expanding multimodal datasets and developing techniques to interpret multimodal reasoning will be key to deploying reliable clinical classifiers in practice.

 ## Conclusion (TODO)
+Image based classification can yield very strong results in detecting diseases using imaging.
+CNNs and ViTs can identify patterns in images that indicate the presence of a pathology.
+But other relevant textual features, such as the patient history, cannot be incorporated into a image based classifier [@Rajpurkar2017_CheXNet].
 - Image-only and text-only models are limited for multimodal classification tasks.
 - Fusion-based multimodal methods outperform unimodal approaches, but generalization and interpretability challenges remain.
 - Motivates your group’s work: developing and benchmarking novel multimodal classifiers for FLARE25, with a focus on both single-label and multi-label classification.